WebFiori/docs/database.md

 ### Update Record

-The method [AbstractQuery::update()](https://webfiori.com/docs/webfiori/database/AbstractQuery#update) is used to build a delete record query for MySQL and MSSQL database.
+The method [AbstractQuery::update()](https://webfiori.com/docs/webfiori/database/AbstractQuery#update) is used to build delete record query for MySQL and MSSQL database.
 The following code sample shows how to use that method to create an update record query with a condition.

 ``` php
 $db = new TestingDatabase();